-In 2022, we are working to retest all schools built prior to 1998 that were originally tested in 2020 (now 52 schools as Harrison Elementary was reestablished in a new building in 2021).
-Samples from 24 schools were collected over spring break, and the remaining pre-1998 schools will be sampled during the summer.
+In 2022, we have retested all schools built prior to 1998 that were originally tested in 2020.
+Samples from 24 schools were collected over spring break and reported in May, and the remaining 27 pre-1998 schools were tested this summer to complete this round of testing.

-Out of 760 samples recently collected at the 24 schools, six (0.8%) samples included lead at a concentration at or greater than the state's limit of 20 ppb.
-Three others tested at or above the HCS limit of 15 ppb, but less than 20 ppb.
-Each of these nine water outlets were immediately removed from use, and remediation work and retesting will be performed as soon as possible.
-Each of the nine affected fixtures is in a different facility.
+Out of 806 samples recently collected at the 27 schools, 12 (1.4%) samples included lead at a concentration at or greater than the state's limit of 20 ppb.
+Each of these 12 water outlets were immediately removed from use, and remediation work and retesting will be performed as soon as possible.
+The 12 outlets are located at 11 facilities.
 There are no concerns with the overall quality or safety of drinking water at any of the tested facilities.
-(The list of 24 tested schools, noting those with anomalies, is included at the end of this release.)
+(The list of 27 tested schools, noting those with anomalies, is included at the end of this release.)